Table of Contents

 Once inside the palace through the small streets and alleyways, we were tempted to sit on the steps in the little square outside the Cathedral’s bell tower for a drink.
 The Luxor Hotel had cushions and menus scattered about the steps.
 We chose instead to sit in a more comfortable chair at one of the cafe’s nearby to relax and watch the hustle and bustle of the morning.

 There are lots of organised tours and plenty of guides waiting to take you around on the walking tour.
 Some are quite expensive, but we did notice guides holding up boards saying “One Penny Tours” we have heard that these are an excellent 90-minute tour.
 The local tourist info centre recommends the “one penny tour”, a tour guide service which is sponsored by the Croatian government.
 The tours leave every hour or so, and the cost is 1 euro per person.

-When visiting a new city and tend to head to the visitor centre first to grab a walking map so that we don’t miss out on anything.
+When visiting a new city, we tend to head to the visitor centre first to grab a walking map so that we don’t miss out on anything.
 This way we can find our way around a new city in our own time.

 There was a group of Dalmatian singers in a beautiful open hallway where the acoustics were excellent and stood listening to them for a while and got a few photographs.

 Below an interesting photo of the souvenir stalls which are throughout the cellar passageways.

 You can wander around much of the Palace for free although there are entrance charges for some of the buildings.